qishan233/outline-explorer/README.md

 ## Release Notes

+### 0.0.3

+Added the ability to refresh directory item in Outline Explorer;

+Tree view will not get focus when files are created;

+Tree view will be correctly updated when moving files in vscode;

 ### 0.0.2

 Added lazy loading mechanism to avoid issues with fetching outline information when the extension is activated;